 The key is to ask open-ended questions that enable customers to describe their emotions.
 For example, if you want to identify productivity pain points, you can ask a question like, “How can we improve your shopping experience?” or “How was the checkout process for you?”

-3. Get your sales team talking
+3. Talk to your sales team

 Customer pain points exist in almost every business, and addressing them can be quite challenging if you don’t know how to identify them.
 By tackling these four problem areas, you can improve customer satisfaction rates and retain your most loyal buyers.
 Hopefully, this article helps you identify pain points in your business and guide you in making the appropriate solutions.